How to Use Tarot Numerology to Understand Your Personality

 Knights

 Knights are the action and movement cards.
-So, if you know when to set your plans in motion and begin the essential work soon.
+So, if you know when to set your plans in motion, begin the essential work soon.
 If the Knight shows up, it’s a green light at an intersection.
-You know exactly where you want to go and now all that is left is taking off!
+You know exactly where you want to go, now all that is left is taking off!

 Queens

-These cards are the epitome of her embodiment in power, potential, and wisdom.
-Practice all three of these strategies and many of your efforts will become much easier and less frustrating.
+These cards are the epitome of her embodiment in power, potential, + wisdom.
+Practice all three of these strategies and many of your efforts will become much easier, less frustrating.
 As the wise say, seek counsel from those who’ve gone before you.
-The Queen of your particular suit is always a reminder that as you carefully nurse your ideas and creations, they will begin to take material form.
+The Queen of your particular suit is always a reminder that as you carefully nurse your ideas & creations, they will begin to take material form.
 Think of it more like consulting a wise, experienced mentor.

 Kings

-Kings and queens are full of authority and power.
-The cards say, we’re giving you everything you need to be successful and the strength within your power but YOU have to have faith in yourself.
-Whenever a King shows up, it’s an indication that you’ve got what it takes to lead and take meaningful action.
+Kings & Queens are full of authority, power.
+The cards say, we’re giving you everything you need to be successful – the strength within your power but YOU have to have faith in yourself.
+Whenever a King shows up, it’s an indication that you’ve got what it takes to lead, take meaningful action.
 Imagine actively taking the mantle of a leader if you have to.
 Things that don’t work when realizing your goals are concepts like ‘I can never do it’ or ‘It was written.’

 Tarot Numerology vs Traditional Numerology?

-Tarot numerology is the combination of the image meaning from the tarot card with the spiritual connotation from numerology.
-Due to this mixture, it provides a multidimensional view for people on their inner world and life path.
+It is the combination of the image meaning from the tarot card with the spiritual connotation from numerology.
+Due to this mixture, it provides a multidimensional view for people on their inner world, life path.

 Can Tarot Numerology See the Future?

-How Often Are You Supposed to Use Tarot Numerology Card?
+How Often Are You Supposed to Use Tarot 🔢🎴?

 It can be used on demand, either daily or on memorable days for the person.